SweetDebilus/Betty-Bet/README.md

 - **/register**: Register to get initial GearPoints and start betting.
 - **/points**: Check your current GearPoints and status.
-- **/inventory**: Check the GearPoints in your inventory.
+- **/pointvault**: Check the GearPoints in your Point Vault.
-- **/claim**: Claim GearPoints from your inventory to add them to your balance.
+- **/claim**: Claim GearPoints from your Point Vault to add them to your balance.
 - **/leaderboard**: Show the leaderboard of top betters.
 - **/bethistory**: View your betting history.
 - **/stats**: View your detailed statistics.